eleven-am/graft/README.md

 - **Fault-Tolerant & Consistent**: Built on HashiCorp Raft for strong consistency, automatic leader election, and state replication
 - **Embeddable & Lightweight**: Designed to be integrated as a library within your existing Go applications
 - **Dynamic Workflow Execution**: Define workflows as typed Go structs with automatic type discovery, chainable at runtime
-- **Pluggable Service Discovery**: Static peer lists, mDNS, and Kubernetes discovery strategies
+- **Pluggable Service Discovery**: Static peer lists, mDNS, and external providers
 - **Resource Management**: Control workflow concurrency with global and per-type execution limits
 - **Secure Transport**: gRPC communication with TLS support and health checking
 - **Persistent State**: BadgerDB for high-performance local storage with replication